 Out of thought came the word

-CONNECTING UNDER COVID: For online daters, meeting up in person has all but ceased during the coronavirus pandemic, creating new modes of behaviour amongst users.
+CONNECTING SINGLES UNDER COVID-19: For online daters, meeting up in person ceased during the coronavirus pandemic, creating new modes of behaviour amongst users and their online profiles.
 Could this lead to better matches?

 LIKE ALL OTHER ASPECTS OF DAILY LIFE, the way people connect and find love has been altered by the shockwaves of the coronavirus pandemic.
-The world of online dating has now shifted wholly into the digital realm, now that we are all living in various forms of isolation, with our precious mobiles for solace.
+As a result of living under lockdown, armed with our precious mobiles for solace, the world of connecting singles shifted wholly into the digital realm.
 However, contrary to the difficulties experienced within many other cultural pursuits, this may be the best time ever to be looking for a relationship online.
 Here are five reasons why: